fatihky/configurable-html-parser/README.md

 - `properties: { [key: string]: Config }` implicitly sets `type` to `object`.
 - `items: Config` defines the configuration that will be used to extract data for every match of the selector.
 - `union: ConfigWithSelector[]` extracts data for the first matching configuration only.
 Extracts `null` if none of the given configurations match.
-Can't be used with any other properties.
+Can't be used with any other properties. `selector` IS required in union items.
 - `constant: any` always extracts the provided value.
 Can't be used with any other properties.

 ## Selectors